What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 In mantra meditation, you focus on a particular word or phrase.
 This could be a Sanskrit mantra or any word that has meaning for you.
 The mantra serves as your focal point, and you can either repeat it silently in your head or chant it out loud.
 Repeating a word or phrase effectively quiets the mind and cultivates a deeper connection with yourself.

-Now that you better understand what is the goal of meditation, why not put it into practice?
-Here are some basic guidelines for how you can meditate for the first time.
+Now that you better understand the goal of meditation, why not put it into practice?
+Here are some basic guidelines for meditating for the first time:

-You might find it helpful to set the mood by playing some relaxation music or lighting candles or incense.
+You might find it helpful to set the mood for your meditation session by playing some relaxation music or lighting candles or incense.

-Take three deep and full breaths, inhaling through the nose and exhaling through the mouth.
+Take three deep and full breaths, inhaling through the nose and exhaling through the mouth to start your meditation session.

 5. Start to breathe normally with conscious awareness